vanhoefm/fragattacks/research/README.md

 **TODO: Testing the TP-Link against the Intel 3160 was very unreliable: many frames were not** **received although they in fact were sent by the device.**

-**Ack behaviour is best tested postauth so the client will not disconnected.**

-In case you do not have a second network card, you can execute a partial injection test using:
+ case you do not have a second network card, you can execute a partial injection test using:

 	./test-injection.py wlan0